Can You Buy a Home in NYC Without a Credit Check?

 • An opportunity to conduct a home inspection

-As would be the case even with a non-auction purchase, the inability to inspect a home before purchase adds significant additional risk.
+As would be the case, even with a non-auction purchase, the inability to inspect a home before acquisition adds significant additional risk.

-That said, know beforehand which type of auction a property that you’re eyeing falls under.
+That said, know beforehand which type of auction property you’re eyeing falls under.

-As a novice to auctions, it would be safest to only focus on homes that allows for inspection.
+As a novice to auctions, it would be safest to focus only on homes that allow inspection.

 Buyer beware

-As for your actual research, some key things you’ll be looking for prior to bidding are any claims or liens against the property.
+As for your actual research, you’ll be looking for any claims or liens against the property before bidding.

 Hire a title search company to obtain this information.

-Also look up local government files on the home, leverage the real estate agent you’re working with (if you have one), and see if you can obtain information from block residents—or even shop owners.
+Also, look up local government files on the home, leverage the real estate agent you’re working with (if you have one), and see if you can obtain information from block residents or shop owners.

 Getting the best price

-You should use Google maps to explore the property and neighborhood prior to doing a physical drive by.
+It would be best to use Google Maps to explore the property and neighborhood before doing a physical drive-by.

 Auction Logistics